 MHSSA partnership programs should include the following goals:

-- Preventing mental illnesses from becoming severe and disabling
+- Preventing mental health challenges from becoming severe and disabling

 - Improving timely access to services for underserved populations

-- Providing outreach to families, employers, primary health care providers, and others to promote recognition of early signs of potentially severe and disabling mental illnesses
+- Providing outreach to families, employers, primary health care providers, and others to promote recognition of early signs of potentially severe and disabling mental health challenges

-- Reducing stigma associated with the diagnosis of a mental illness or seeking mental health services
+- Reducing stigma associated with the diagnosis of a mental disorder or seeking mental health services

 - Reducing discrimination against people with unmet mental health needs